DoctorLai/SnakeGame/README.md

 Found a vulnerability?
 Please review our [Security Policy](SECURITY.md) and report it privately instead of opening a public issue.

+## Privacy

+Simple Snake Game is fully offline and collects no personal data — it only stores your game settings via `chrome.storage.sync`.
+See the [Privacy Policy](PRIVACY.md) for details.

 ## Support

 If you enjoy the game, consider supporting development and maintenance: